Christine Ayo Achen

 Christine Ayo Achen also known as Achen Christine Ayo (born 7 July 1983) is a Ugandan politician and administrator.
 She is the district woman representative of Alebtong in the 10th parliament of Uganda.
-She is affiliated to the National Resistance Movement ruling political party.
-She was also the aspiring Woman MP for the period 2021–2026 in Alebtong.
+She is affiliated with the National Resistance Movement.

 Education

-Christine holds a diploma in development studies from Nzamizi Training Institute of social development.
+Christine holds a diploma in development studies from Nzamizi Training Institute in social development.

 Career history

-She is the Member of Parliament at the Parliament of Uganda since 2016 to-date.
+She has been a Member of Parliament of the Parliament of Uganda since 2016,.
 She serves on additional role as the member of the committee on Gender Labour and Social Development and PAC local government at the Parliament of Uganda.
-She is the member of Uganda Women Parliamentary Association of the 10th Parliament of Uganda.
-Ahead of 2021 general elections, she had a competitor for Alebtong District Woman MP seat, Ms Barbra Akech.
+Ahead of 2021 general elections, she faced challenger Barbra Akech.

-She was among the MPs who voted yes to the second reading of the Constitution Amendment Bill in 2017.
+She was among MPs who voted to remove age limits in 2017.

 Personal life

 She is married.
 She is an Anglican by faith.